tanakasama/UniSave/README.md

 That's pretty much it.
 Keep in mind (this Initial) version will only work properly for PREFABS.
 It will work for Local (Non-Instantiated) objects, but it will still load the object again.

+Initial Controls -
+Spacebar - Saves.
+L - loads the file.

+Be sure to go into SaveParser and LoadGame scripts and change the Save/Load File to your desire (Saves to Application.dataPath).